-As I’ve led Bible studies, I’ve often asked what we can do to abide in Him.
+How do we abide in Christ?
 We tend to come up with the standard answers: spend time in His word, obey Him, pray, and fellowship with other believers.
 And those are all good and true.
 But for years I think I’ve been missing a key element to abiding.
 What really brings all those things together is trust.

 Oh, I’m so thankful for this second phrase.
 He continues, remains, dwells in me.
 I am not left alone to power through this on my own.